Yvonne202202/MSc-Advanced-Project-Blog/README.md

 Under the suggestion from my supervisor Jen, I experimented with several different types of sensors and found some inspiration by studying the work of other artists.
 And I went to several material shops to explore if there was anything I could use.

+I saw tools for making clocks for children in a shop, and it made me realize that I might be able to make a clock.
+Not only because the clock can embody the concept of "circle", but it also rhymes with the Chinese word "death".

 <div align=center>
   <img src="1.jpg" width="80%">
 </div>